HeartMath is an effective system for reducing the chronic stress response. It can be a helpful addition to a serious stress relief program.

 2. eating nourishing meals of stress relief foods,

-3. regular sleep, and
+3. regular sleep,

 4. regular stress relief exercise.